ahungry/cl-protobufs/cl-protobufs.rst

                                    options documentation)
                         &body method-specs)

-Defines a Protobufs service named *type* and corresponding Lisp defgenerics for all its methods.
-If *name* is not supplied, the Protobufs name of the enum is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.
+Defines a Protobufs service named *type* and corresponding Lisp generic functions for all its methods.
+If *name* is not supplied, the Protobufs name of the service is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.

 *options*  is a property list whose keys and values are both strings.